awa03/awa03/README.md

 #### Sheet-To-Excel <img src="https://upload.wikimedia.org/wikipedia/commons/3/34/Microsoft_Office_Excel_%282019%E2%80%93present%29.svg" width="25" height="25" alt="Excel Logo">

 This software is currently being developed souly by me.
 This project aims to automate the conversion between job applications (mainly in pdf format) to excel sheets for a non profit.
-This project is being developed in python.
-Within this project I have developed my skills within pythons libraries, as well as my understanding of data processing.
+This project is being developed in c++.
+Within this project I have developed my skills within c++ libraries, as well as my understanding of data processing.
 This software is expected to be published for free within this year, 2023.

 ****